History of the United States Coast Guard: 1994 Cuban boat rescues

 In 1994, about 38,000 Cubans attempted to sail from Cuba to Florida, many on homemade rafts.
 The Coast Guard and Navy performed intensive search and rescue efforts to rescue rafters at sea.
 Sixteen 110-foot (34 m) cutters—half the complement of the Coast Guard—were involved in this operation, as well as buoy tenders not normally assigned to high seas duty.
 Due to a change in Presidential policy, rescued Cubans were sent to the U.S. Naval Station at Guantanamo Bay, Cuba.

 1999 Kosovo

 In the summer of 1999, USCGC Bear (WMEC-901) deployed to the Adriatic Sea in support of Operation Allied Force and Operation Noble Anvil with the USS Theodore Roosevelt (CVN-71) Battle Group providing surface surveillance and SAR response for the Sea Combat Commander, and force protection for the Amphibious Ready Group operating near Albania.
-The Bear also provided security to the US Army vessels transporting military cargo between Italy and Albania.
+Bear also provided security to the US Army vessels transporting military cargo between Italy and Albania.
 This escort operation took Bear up to the Albanian coastline, well within enemy surface-to-surface missile range.
 Bear earned the Kosovo Campaign Medal and the NATO Kosovo Medal.